uptonking/note4yaoo/lib-saas-strapi-examples.md

   - Does not work well with GraphQL
   - Not working with UID and unique fields
   - [Advanced Strapi Enhancement: Notum's Open-Source Plugins_202312](https://strapi.io/blog/elevating-strapi-notum-s-journey-in-creating-three-open-source-plugins)
+    - the plugin still has some limitations like the inability to support unique fields and relations inside components
+    - the entities are still stored in the same database table but each of them is assigned a unique versioning identifier and a link to relevant locale.
+    - one of the most challenging parts derives from the fact that when the content has multiple locales and each locale has multiple versions

 - https://github.com/PenguinOfWar/strapi-plugin-paper-trail /MIT/202402/js
   - Accountability and content versioning for strapi v4+